Dreamnoid/RPGScript/README.md

 # RPGScript
 A very simple scripting language, written in C# and embeddable in .NET applications (Framework or Core).
-Be advised: right now, it's only the product of an afternoon of work.
-RPGScript is probably not ready for production.
+Be advised: RPGScript is a hobby project and is probably not ready for production.

 ## Uses
 RPGScript was written with RPG and adventure games in mind.
 Like most scripting languages for games, it serves two purposes: